redis/lettuce/docs/redis-command-interfaces.md

 }
 ```

-You can choose amongst multiple strategies:
+You can choose among multiple strategies:

 - `SPLIT`: Splits camel-case method names into multiple command
   segments: `clientSetname` executes `CLIENT SETNAME`.
 This is the